At least $5 billion for catalytic change

 An investment in GPE ripples out across sectors, generating impact for generations.
 Strong education systems accelerate progress on all 17 Sustainable Development Goals by boosting economies; driving gender equality and helping build more inclusive societies; promoting health, nutrition and well-being; and building resilience against shocks from climate change and conflict.

-With funding of at least $5 billion, leveraging resources and targeting them where they will have the most transformative impact, GPE can catalyze real change.
+With funding of at least $5 billion over five years, leveraging resources and targeting them where they will have the most transformative impact, GPE can catalyze real change.
 A fully funded GPE will deliver a disproportionate impact that goes far beyond our direct investments

 GPE leverages the power of our partnership and uses funds as catalytic capital to mobilize even more education financing through proven innovative mechanisms like the GPE Multiplier while also ensuring a focus on improving the volume, equity and efficiency of domestic financing.